 - Age-Difference Cases: A 25-year-old engaging in inappropriate acts with a 14-year-old, violating Section 288(c)(1).

-Common Defenses to Lewd Acts Charges
+Common Defenses to Charges Involving Lewd Acts

 Effective defenses against charges under Penal Code Section 288 depend on the specifics of the case but may include: